We are open today until 6:30 pm. Call 020 7590 0610

 Opera at Arena di Verona, Italy

-This fantastic itinerary is a beautiful showcase of Verona, and includes a four-night stay at the 5-star Hotel Due Torri, a walking tour of Verona, a visit to the Arena Museum Opera and best of all, tickets to the opera at the Arena di Verona – one of the world's most iconic opera houses.
+This suberb itinerary is the perfect introduction to Verona, and includes a three-night stay at the Hotel Due Torri, a city highlights tour and tickets to the opera at the renowned Arena di Verona.

 Il Palio